-Based on the conclusions of the safety assessments, the potential benefits of Option 2 outweigh the potential costs.
-A variation to Standard 1.5.2 giving approval to herbicidetolerant corn line DAS-40278-9 is therefore the preferred option.
+Based on the conclusions of the Safety Assessment, the potential benefits of Option 2 outweigh the potential costs.
+A variation to Standard 1.5.2 giving approval to food derived from herbicide- tolerant corn line DAS-40278-9 is therefore the preferred option.